DataDog/documentation/content/en/synthetics/private_locations/_index.md

 Private locations come as Docker containers that you can install wherever makes sense inside of your private network.
 Once created and installed, you can assign [Synthetic tests][2] to your private location just like you would with any managed location.

-Your private location worker pulls your test configurations from Datadog’s servers using HTTPS, executes the test on a schedule or on-demand, and returns the test results to Datadog’s servers.
+Your private location worker pulls your test configurations from Datadog's servers using HTTPS, executes the test on a schedule or on-demand, and returns the test results to Datadog's servers.
 You can then visualize your private locations test results in a completely identical manner to how you would visualize tests running from managed locations:

 {{< img src="synthetics/private_locations/test_results_pl.png" alt="Assign a Synthetic test to a private location" style="width:100%;">}}